-- 6. The announcement of the presence of warning lights does not exempt a Seller from arbitration responsibilities as defined by the policy.
-The issue/defect found to be the cause of the light may be arbitrated within the stated time period and dollar amount threshold according to Appendix 1. - 7.
+- must be made both verbally and disclosed on the auction invoice/sale contract/bill of sale or equivalent document in a physical or online auction environment. - 7.
+Sellers must disclose major mechanical modifications or alterations including, but not limited to, engine tuners or programming, high performance or racing alterations, turbo chargers, emissions, etc. Each major modification should be specified in the announcement. - 8.
+The announcement of the presence of warning lights does not exempt a Seller from arbitration responsibilities as defined by the policy.
+The issue/defect found to be the cause of the light may be arbitrated within the stated time period and dollar amount threshold according to Appendix 1. - Sellers choosing to make a specific or restrictive announcement related to a problem with a major component (e.g. Upper Engine Noise) remain subject to arbitration claims related to other unspecified parts or features of that component (e.g. Lower Engine Concerns). - 10.
 The availability of a manufacturer's warranty shall not affect a Buyer's right to arbitrate a vehicle.
-Regardless of the warranty coverage in terms of the root cause of the complaint, an announcement may be required. - 8.
+Regardless of the warranty coverage in terms of the root cause of the complaint, an announcement may be required. - 11.
 In the event of a successful arbitration by the Buyer, the Seller is responsible for reimbursement of all reasonable documented expenses incurred by the Buyer (excluding profit, commissions and detail charges) on vehicles arbitrated for undisclosed conditions.
-Reimbursements that qualify under these guidelines will be at the sole discretion of the Auction and will be limited to the reasonable and documented expenses at auction (wholesale) repair cost. - 9.
-Seller will not be paid for vehicles in arbitration until arbitration is settled and vehicles are sold.
+Reimbursements that qualify under these guidelines will be at the sole discretion of the Auction and will be limited to the reasonable and documented expenses at auction (wholesale) repair cost.

+12. Seller will not be paid for vehicles in arbitration until arbitration is settled and vehicles are sold.
 For arbitrations occurring after the seller has been paid, seller is required to promptly return the payment to the auction if the transaction is voided as a result of arbitration.

-III.
+IV.
 Buyer Responsibilities: